-New Delhi, June 12 (IANS) International ratings agency Fitch Wednesday upgraded India’s outlook to “stable” from “negative”, citing government measures to cut budget deficit and remove bottlenecks to improve investment and growth.
+New Delhi, June 12 (IANS) International ratings agency Fitch Wednesday upgraded its outlook on India to “stable” from “negative”, a move that is likely to boost investors’ sentiment in Asia’s third largest economy.

 The agency affirmed its sovereign ratings on India at ‘BBB-‘, the lowest investment grade.

 The revision of the outlook to stable reflects the measures taken by the government to contain the budget deficit, including the commitments made in the 2013-14 budget, as well as some, albeit limited, progress in addressing some of the structural impediments to investment and economic growth, Fitch said in statement.